prcutler/paulcutler.org/content/posts/2022-09-01-six-months-of-thecircuitpythonshow/index.md

 It’s been pretty cool having the opportunity to meet and chat with community members on the show.
 I hope that comes through in the episodes as the big goal for the show is to highlight those in the community and get to know them in a different way than just their CircuitPython contributions.

-In other news, I switched podcast hosts last week and went all in on Zencastr,, which I already used for recording.
+In other news, I switched podcast hosts last week and went all in on Zencastr, which I already used for recording.
 This coming Monday’s episode will be the first episode distributed by them, so cross your fingers.

 Thank you to everyone who has listened, told a friend, or guested on the show.
 I especially appreciate the comments and feedback about the show, keep ‘em coming!
 And don't forget to subscribe in your favorite podcast app...